vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 * JSON messages

 ### Open Oracle data
-The signer of the signed message data source is equivalent to the reporter in [Compound’s Open Price Feed](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3).
+The signer of the signed message data source is equivalent to the reporter in [Compound’s Open Price Feed ↗](https://medium.com/compound-finance/announcing-compound-open-oracle-development-cff36f06aad3).
 As Open Oracle reports include signatures, the data can still be verified against its source.
 The poster equivalent is the Vega key that submits the signed message to the Vega chain for the market to act on it.

-For example, a [message taken from Coinbase's Price Oracle](https://blog.coinbase.com/introducing-the-coinbase-price-oracle-6d1ee22c7068) would have the signatures verified, and the ABI encoded data will be transformed into the following format (note: the precise representation will vary based on which API you're using):
+For example, a [message taken from Coinbase's Price Oracle ↗](https://blog.coinbase.com/introducing-the-coinbase-price-oracle-6d1ee22c7068) would have the signatures verified, and the ABI encoded data will be transformed into the following format (note: the precise representation will vary based on which API you're using):

 ```json
 [